 - Product labels: Read product labels carefully to understand their composition.
 The label should indicate whether the product is THC-free or contains up to 0.3%.
 But be careful: the accuracy of the THC content indicated on the label is not guaranteed if you buy from dubious suppliers;

 - The method of consumption of full-spectrum products will also affect THC detection.
 For example, THC from ingested hemp oil may stay in the system longer than THC from an inhaled vapor.

 Overall, THC persists in saliva:

-- For 8 hours for occasional user;
+- For 8 hours for an occasional user;

 - For 24 hours for a regular consumer;

-CBD and blood and urine tests
+Blood and urine tests

 Unlike blood tests, urine tests do not detect THC itself, but rather its metabolites, which are the breakdown products of the molecule.
 These metabolites can remain in the urine for longer periods than THC remains in the blood.

 Are you an occasional consumer of full-spectrum products?
 THC metabolites may remain detectable in urine for approximately 3 to 5 days after last consumption.
 For a regular user, THC metabolites may remain detectable in urine for 10 to 15 days or more after the last consumption.

 As you will have understood, urine tests are much more sensitive than blood tests and can detect low concentrations of THC metabolites.
 Therefore, even if you have consumed full-spectrum CBD containing less than 0.3% THC, the urine test may come back positive, especially if you are a regular user.

 Positive saliva then blood test: what are the risks involved?